 Have you heard? is a showcase for the unconventional, unique and inspiring music out there that never seems to get the limelight it deserves.

-So how does a battle cry for an army of Indonesian Kris Swordsmen constitute an unconventional, unique or inspiring piece of music?
+So how does the orchestral theme song to the (second) most successful film ever made constitute an unconventional, unique or inspiring piece of music?

 Happy listening and enjoy!